Overview of Land Buying Options

 A typical outright investment in farmland goes something like this: search for and identify attractive land, conduct due diligence, negotiate terms with a bank, coordinate a lengthy closing process, identify a manager and/or farmer for your land, open bank accounts, negotiate leases and contracts, manage payments and collections, pay taxes and insurance, deal with problems, constantly monitor operations, etc.

 You get the point.
 Buying land directly is HARD.
-But, AcreTrader eliminates the friction involved by allowing investors to skip the above pain points with a few clicks and keystrokes.
+But, AcreTrader helps eliminate the friction involved by allowing investors to skip the above pain points with a few clicks and keystrokes.

 Each of the above options provide access to buying land.
 However, these land purchase options tend to work only under certain circumstances and leave the majority of investors without a real ability to invest in agricultural land under attractive terms.